awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

             val transferId = transferObserver.id;

     iOS - Swift
-        Implement progress and completion actions for transfers by passing a :code:`progressBlock` and :code:`completionHandler` blocks to the call to :code:`AWSS3TransferUtility` that initiates the transfer.
+        To implement progress and completion actions for transfers, pass :code:`progressBlock` and :code:`completionHandler` blocks when you call :code:`AWSS3TransferUtility` to initiate the transfer.

-        The following example of initiating a data upload, shows how progress and completion handling is typically done for all transfers.
-The :code:`AWSS3TransferUtilityUploadExpression`, :code:`AWSS3TransferUtilityMultiPartUploadExpression` and :code:`AWSS3TransferUtilityDownloadExpression` contains the :code:`progressBlock` that gives you the progress of the transfer which you can use to update the progress bar.
+        The following code for initiating a transfer uses the example of data upload to show how progress reporting and completion handling are typically done for all transfers.
+The :code:`progressBlock` gives you transfer status data you can display in the progress bar.
+Depending on the kind of transfer, the block is contained in either :code:`AWSS3TransferUtilityUploadExpression`, :code:`AWSS3TransferUtilityMultiPartUploadExpression or :code:`AWSS3TransferUtilityDownloadExpression.

         .. code-block:: swift